Esri/Palm-Springs-Map-Tour-App/README.md

 This app was built using the "map tour" template in the new AppStudio of ArcGIS.
 Learn more about Appstudio for ArcGIS here : http://appstudio.arcgis.com (Coming soon!)

+## Coming Soon
+Source code for the native app will be available soon.

 ## Issues